Back to People

 Anders Hejlsberg

-Danish software engineer; original author of Turbo Pascal, chief architect of Delphi, lead architect of C#, and core developer on TypeScript.
-Microsoft Technical Fellow and influential language designer.
+Danish software engineer and programming-language designer; original author of Turbo Pascal, chief architect of Delphi, lead architect of C#, and core developer of TypeScript; Microsoft Technical Fellow.

 Total Events